 They can be sporty, casual, chic, outdoor, street

-They are worn year-round, not just in summer
+They are worn year-round and no longer just in summer

 Conclusion

-Born in utilitarian contexts, the shorts have established themselves as a full-fledged piece of the male wardrobe.
-They evolved with cultures, trends, and styles to become today a symbol of freedom, comfort, and creativity.
+Born in utilitarian contexts, the shorts have managed to establish themselves as a full-fledged piece of the men's wardrobe.
+They have evolved with cultures, trends, and styles to become today a symbol of freedom, comfort, and creativity.